jpotter80/mcp/PROJECT_STATUS.md

 - **Function**: Uses a `max serve` instance with `all-mpnet-base-v2` to generate 768-dimensional vector embeddings for each chunk.
 - **Output**: `processed_docs/embeddings/`

-### 3. Data Consolidation & Quality Filtering ✅
+### 3. Data Consolidation & Quality Filtering (Review Required) ⚠️
 - **Source**: `embedding/consolidate_data.py`
 - **Function**: Merges chunks, metadata, and embeddings.
-Filters out low-quality chunks (less than 200 characters) to improve search relevance.
+The previous filtering logic (e.g., `MIN_CHUNK_LENGTH`) may need to be re-evaluated based on the output of the new chunking strategy.
 - **Output**: `processed_docs/mojo_manual_embeddings.parquet`

 ### 4. Versioned Data Lake (DuckLake) ✅